The Drill for Breaking News

 NewsPlanner entries should have the "description field" filled out with the sort of information used by production desks to compile schedules of planned coverage for media clients.
 This means a NewsPlanner entry should contain an expected story headline, and a sentence or two explaining what the story will be about and the significance of the story, as well as the likely slug, reporter, time of filing, and estimated word count.

-In the case of BREAKING NEWS, that is not noted in NewsPlanner, the NEXT STEP IN THE BREAKING NEWS DRILL, after an alert/snap or urgent/newsbreak and update1, is to write and file a SKEDLINE to advise the desk and media clients of our coverage and any plans to develop the story with more updates, sidebars or visuals.
+In the case of BREAKING NEWS, that is not noted in NewsPlanner, the NEXT STEP IN THE BREAKING NEWS DRILL, after an alert/snap or urgent/newsbreak and update1, is to write and file a SKEDLINE to advise the desk and media clients of our coverage plans.

 The main text desks compile and file schedules for media clients several times a day alerting them to our coverage plans and upcoming stories.
 Media clients are keen to know what stories we are likely to publish each day.

 To file a skedline, open a New Story file in Lynx Editor and write a skedline in a style similar to the expected lead of the story.
 The skedline should contain an expected headline, likely first sentence on WHAT the story is about and a line on the SIGNIFICANCE of the story.
-In other words it should cominbe elements of a lede or first paragraph and a "nut graph" of context.
+In other words it should combine elements of a lede or first paragraph and a "nut graph" of context of a regular story.

 Follow this format for skedlines: